noarche/ezOSINT/README.md

 # ꧁꧂ Updating 🔮

-Once you download the Exe or .py script you will only need to download the new config.ini file to update.
+After downloading the docker or .py script you will only need to download the new config.ini file to update.
 I will try to fix/update/add to this list regularly.

-If you want to commit changes you find to config it will be appreciated.
+If you find public profiles not on list feel free to commit changes you find to config it will be appreciated by everyone who uses.
+As of 8/10/2024 there are 0% false positive results.

 # ꧁꧂  Buy me a coffee ☕